 - 2 cups (500 ml) coconut milk - or your choice of any other milk, or combinations of milk (I rather like 1½ cups soy milk + ½ cup coconut milk)

 - 1 tablespoon honey or maple syrup

 - 3 teaspoons water

-- Heat the soy milk and coconut milk in a saucepan over medium heat until it just starts to boil.
+- Heat the coconut (or your choice of) milk in a saucepan over medium heat until it JUST starts to boil.

 - Remove from the heat and stir in the honey and vanilla bean extract.